Kelechi-Okeke/Kelechi-Okeke/README.md

-- 👋 Hi, I’m Kelechi Okeke
+ 👋 Hi, I’m Kelechi Okeke
-- 👀 I’m interested in Data Analyst as it concerns health
-- 🌱 I’m currently learning Data Analyst
-- 💞️ I’m looking to collaborate on ...
+ 👀 I’m interested in Data Analyst as it concerns health 🌱 I’m currently learning Data Analysis in Dahel Techies 💞️ I’m looking to collaborate with Tech Companies and Public Health
+    Organization to improve Patient care.
-- 📫 How to reach me ...
+ 📫 How to reach me.
-- 😄 Pronouns: ...
+ 😄 Pronouns: Mrs
-- ⚡ Fun fact: ...
+ ⚡ Fun fact: "Nurse by day, Data Detective by night"